 Systems needed for cross dock services

-Even though crossdock operations ship products faster, inventory still needs to be logged.
+Key Takeaway: Even though cross dock operations ship products faster, inventory still needs to be logged.
 The cross-dock warehouse needs to be able to track every item as it comes and goes.
 This ensures that inventory is not lost or damaged.
 In addition, a successful cross docking system needs to integrate with delivery tracking.
-Because of the delay in shipping backorders, delivery notification is vital.

 Normal fulfillment operations process orders as they come in.
 When you fulfill backorders through cross docking warehousing, you may need to tweak your systems.
 You’ll want to communicate with your 3PL services company to make sure the oldest orders get filled first.